TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Power Spectrum/Functions/README.txt

 % case user wants to export them
 % 9.
 PlotAppearance: structure holding current default of plot appearances
 % like linewidth
+% 10.
+WindowSize: char from editfield, window size for Pwelch
 % Outputs:
+% 11.
+UseCostumeWindowSize: logical 1 or 0, whether costume window size
+% should be applied

 % 1.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them.
 See below to see which fields and data